beebono/handecoder/README.md

 # HanDecoder Wrapper Library (libhandecoder)

-A wrapper library that enables and forces the use of H264 hardware video decoding when using FFmpeg, specifically tailored for platforms that either support it natively or Allwinner/Rockchip SoCs.
+A wrapper library that enables and forces the use of H264 hardware video decoding when using FFmpeg, specifically tailored for platforms that either support V4L2M2M natively or Rockchip SoCs.
+(Maybe more in the future!)

 ## Overview